Open Wed-Mon, 10 AM - 5 PM | The last Friday of every month is FREE!

 Doris was born in 1934, in Berlin, Germany.
 She was an only child, and she lived with her father, Alfons, and mother, Edith.

 Doris was four years old on November 9, 1938, Kristallnacht.
-Her father died when she was still a child, so Doris and her mother befriended the Basch family, who became their ticket out of Germany.
-The Baschs helped secure Doris and her mother a trip to Shanghai, China, where they could go without a passport or an affidavit.
+Her father died in 1935, so Doris and her mother befriended the Basch family, who became their ticket out of Germany.
+The Basch family helped secure Doris and her mother passage to Shanghai, China, where they could go without a visa or an affidavit.

-Doris and Edith left for China on January 24, 1939, when Doris was was five years old.
-They took little to no personal belongings because the family was entirely focused on leaving Germany as soon as possible.
-While in Shanghai, Doris was able to attend an English-speaking Jewish school for refugee children called the Shanghai Jewish Youth Association (SJYA) or Kadoorie School.
-The language of instruction was English because it was assumed that students at this school would soon be emigrating to English-speaking countries.
+Doris and Edith left for Shanghai on January 24, 1939, when Doris was five years old.
+They took few personal belongings because of restrictions imposed on Jewish emigrées by the Nazi government.
+While in Shanghai, Doris was able to attend an English-speaking Jewish school for refugee children, the Shanghai Jewish Youth Association (SJYA), also known as the Kadoorie School.
+The language of instruction was English to prepare students to immigrate to English-speaking countries.

 She spent eight years of her life in China, most of it under Japanese rule.
-The Japanese came to occupy China in 1941, and Doris found herself a part of the Hongkew Ghetto.
-This was in the most unsanitary part of Shanghai, and thirty families were forced to live in one-room homes.
-Though living conditions were not ideal, Doris and her mother managed to survive the war in the Ghetto.
-On September 2, 1945, the Japanese were defeated.
+The Japanese occupied China in 1941.
+Soon, “stateless” Jewish refugees, whose German and Austrian citizenship had been stripped from them by the Nazis, were forced to live in Hongkew, a poor and crowded area of the city that would become known as the “Shanghai ghetto”.
+Though living conditions were difficult, Doris and her mother managed to survive the war.
+Japan surrendered on September 2, 1945, ending World War II.

 Doris spent 52 years of her life in Fort Wayne, Indiana, with her husband.
-She acted as the Executive Director of the Jewish Federation for several years before moving to the Chicago area to be with her children and grandchildren.
+She acted as the Executive Director of the Jewish Federation for several years before returning to the Chicago area to be with her children and grandchildren.
+Doris’ virtual reality film, Escape to Shanghai, can be seen in the Museum’s virtual reality gallery, The Journey Back: A VR Experience.

 Learn More: